Get 20% off the daily rate in Perth dropoff by May 1st! 15% off in Hobart dropoff by 11th April! exclusions apply 🚐✨

 *After hours pickup or dropoff may incur additional fees.

-Campervan Hire Auckland
+Hiring a Campervan in Auckland

 You can expect to pay between $30 - $120 per day, depending on availability and season.
 For more accurate pricing, get an instant quote online or contact our friendly travel team.